Chalukya-H/NewsFeed/README.md

 ```
 $ go to project folder
 $ npm install -  to install dependent packages.
-$ npm ssr  - to run the project
+$ npm start  - to run the project
-$ open the project in http://localhost:8000/
+$ open the project in browser with URL - http://localhost:8000/
 ```

 ### Project heroku link